Objective Diameter: 85 mm

 - Includes IR illuminator for NV even during total darkness

 - Multiple features includes Range Finder, Gyroscope, Compass, and more!

 - Comes with ATN's 2-year warranty

-Another comparable digital NV scope in the same price range is the new to 2018 Sightmark Photon RT 4.5X42.
+Another comparable digital NV scope in the same price range is the Sightmark Photon RT 4.5X42.
 It has some cool perks that you would expect for a digital device like a 940 nm IR.
 But, the surprises may come from the One-Shot Zero Function or the robust 30 mm tube.

 ATN's X-Sight II NV rifle scope is a popular and go-to choice for many hunters that want to prowl both day and night.
 It's definitely one of the most feature-packed Night Vision scopes in the market that might take some getting used to.
 It's up to you if you can use them all!

 Update: The ATN X-Sight II has been discontinued but you might like to check out the new X-Sight LTV 5-15x day & night rifle scope.
 You can check it out at ATN & Optics Planet.